 Human Rights Watch / American Civil Liberties Union Foundation

-The American Civil Liberties Union Foundation and Human Rights Watch invite applications for the Aryeh Neier Fellowship.
+The American Civil Liberties Union Foundation (“ACLU”) and Human Rights Watch (“HRW”) invite applications for the Aryeh Neier Fellowship.
 The fellow will work with both organizations on joint initiatives to strengthen respect for human rights in the United States.
-Work is likely to include field research in the United States, preparation of reports, advocacy, and development of litigation strategies.

 Human Rights Watch and the ACLU created the fellowship in 2002 with generous funding from the Open Society Institute to honor the legacy of Aryeh Neier.
 As executive director of the ACLU and then of Human Rights Watch, Aryeh Neier helped develop both organizations into powerful forces for justice and human rights.

-- Applicants must be eligible to practice law in the US during their second year.
+- Eligibility to practice law in the US during the second year of the fellowship

-- Applicants must possess academic or work experience related to some aspect of the protection of human rights and civil liberties in the United States.
+- Academic or work experience related to some aspect of the protection of human rights and civil liberties in the United States

-- Applicants must have exceptional analytical skills, and an ability to write and speak clearly and persuasively.
+- Exceptional analytical skills, and an ability to write and speak clearly and persuasively

-- Applicants must be self-motivated with the ability to take initiative and follow through on projects to completion.
+- Self-motivated with the ability to take initiative and follow through on projects to completion

-- Applicants must have a demonstrated commitment to human rights and justice.
+- A demonstrated commitment to human rights and justice

-Applications should contain a cover letter, resume, two letters of recommendation, at least one unedited, unpublished writing sample (no legal briefs, please), and an official law or graduate school transcript.
-Complete applications (including transcripts and recommendations) must be received no later than October 11, 2012.
-Complete applications (including transcripts and recommendations) should be sent by e-mail, under single cover (in one email) and preferably as one PDF file (or, at a minimum, as separate PDF files), to email@example.com with the name of the fellowship in the subject line.
+Applications should contain a cover letter; resume; two letters of recommendation; at least one unedited, unpublished writing sample (no legal briefs, please); and an official law or graduate school transcript.
+Complete applications (including transcripts and recommendations) must be received no later than October 15, 2014.
+Complete applications (including transcripts and recommendations) should be sent by e-mail, under single cover (in one email) and preferably as one PDF file (or, at a minimum, as separate PDF files), to firstname.lastname@example.org with the name of the fellowship in the subject line.